Tax Free Childcare

 You cannot get Tax-Free Childcare at the same time as claiming Working Tax Credit, Child Tax Credit, Universal Credit or childcare vouchers.

 Which scheme you’re better off with depends on your situation.
 Use the childcare calculator to work out which type of support is best for you.

 If you successfully apply for Tax-Free Childcare, your Working Tax Credit or Child Tax Credit will stop straight away.
 You cannot apply for them again.

-You may have to give HMRC evidence of leaving the childcare voucher scheme.
-For example, a copy of the letter telling your employer you’re leaving the childcare voucher scheme.
+- a copy of the letter telling your employer you’re leaving the childcare voucher scheme

 Wait until you get a decision on your Tax-Free Childcare application before cancelling your Universal Credit claim.